obsidian-level-maker/Obsidian/README.txt

    simple but very usable.
 The battle simulator produces reasonable ammo and health to fight the monsters in the map.

-   See below for the status of each game
+   See below for the status of each game...

    There is still a lot to do however.
 There is no support (yet) for the special levels, such as the end-of-episode levels of